 Donated services are recognized for services that create or enhance nonfinancial assets or require specialized skills, are provided by individuals possessing those skills, and would ordinarily be purchased if not provided by donation.
 Contributed services, including promises to give, that do not meet these criteria are not recognized.
-Donated services were \$11,796 and \$14,108 for 2021 and 2020.
+Donated services valued at fair market value, were \$8,283 and \$11,796 for 2022 and 2021.